Two North Carolina fugitives flee into Virginia - NewsBreak

-HILLSVILLE, Va.
-(WFXR) — The Carroll County Sheriff’s Office says two people are in custody after leading authorities on an extensive vehicle pursuit through North Carolina and Virginia on Feb.
+CARROLL COUNTY, Va. ( WFXR ) — The Carroll County Sheriff’s Office says two people are in custody after leading authorities on an extensive vehicle pursuit through North Carolina and Virginia on Feb.
 9.

-On Feb.
-9, deputies were notified of an ongoing vehicle pursuit involving the Surry County Sheriff’s Office Street Crimes Unit approaching the Virginia and North Carolina state lines.

-The pursuit then continued on multiple highways and streets throughout Carroll County, Virginia before ultimately reaching a dead end at a housing complex on Elk Spur Road.
-Four people then exited the vehicle including Willis, 37-year-old Marquis Anthony Whitlock Hodges and two unidentified women.
-One of the women immediately surrendered to officers while the remanding three people continued to flee from the police.
+The pursuit then continued on multiple highways and streets throughout Carroll County before ultimately reaching a dead end at a housing complex on Elk Spur Road.
+Four people then exited the vehicle including Willis, 37-year-old Marquis Anthony Whitlock Hodges, and two unidentified women.
+One of the women immediately surrender to officers while the remanding three continued to flee from the police.

 The Carroll County Sheriff’s Office and Virginia State Police then set up a perimeter around the area.
 K9 units assisted in the search and were able to successfully locate Hodges in a small creek.
 The search continued on Beer Trail Road where K9 units located Willis and an unidentified woman who was later released.